-To be funded on the first day of learning and learner must be:
+To be funded on the first day of learning and the learner must be:

 - a.
-Aged 19 or over on 31st August 2020 within the 2020 to 2021 funding year if the learning aim is not an apprenticeship. - b.
-An apprentice starting and apprenticeship after the last Friday in June of the academic year in which they have their 16th birthday.
+Aged 19 or over on 31st August 2021 within the 2021 to 2022 funding year if the learning aim is not an apprenticeship. - b.
+An apprentice starting an apprenticeship after the last Friday in June of the academic year in which they have their 16th birthday.

-All learners must be aged 19 or over on 31st August 2020 and must meet the residential eligibility criteria for funding.
+All learners must be aged 19 or over on 31st August 2021 and must meet the residential eligibility criteria for funding.
 This is available from your local area Adult Learning and Skills Service (ALSS) office.
 The information below relates to qualifications which are approved for funding as defined by the Qualifications Information Guide.